Best USB Flash Drives in 2022

 - Weight4.8 ounces

-USB Flash Drive Buying Guide and FAQ
+USB Flash Drive Buying Guide

 These typically mundane, rudimentary pieces of our everyday technological landscape often get overlooked, but there’s more to your USB flash drive than meets the eye.
 If you’ve ever been wondering what really makes it tick, apart from storing all your cat videos and screenshots of Facebook comment threads, we’re about to break it down.